Lurley Hideaways

 We are dog lovers and want your doggies to feel very welcome here.
 Dogs can come for FREE.

-Must be kept on the lead at all times outside your garden.
-Please clear up in your garden after your dog.
+Dogs must be kept on the lead at all times outside your garden.
+Please clear up in your garden and anywhere in the grounds after your dog.

 Please do not let the doggies on the beds, settee or any furniture, without a doggy cover on them, we do ask you to bring dog beds and feeding bowls but can provide them on request.